Icinga/icingaweb2/doc/06-Security.md

-permissions               | Comma-separated list of **permissions** granted by this role. refusals                  | Comma-separated list of **permissions** refused by this role. unrestricted              | If set to `1`, owners of this role are not restricted in any way (Default: `0`) monitoring/filter/objects | **Filter expression** that restricts the access to monitoring objects.
+permissions               | Comma-separated list of **permissions** granted by this role. refusals                  | Comma-separated list of **permissions** refused by this role. unrestricted              | If set to `1`, owners of this role are not restricted in any way (Default: `0`) icingadb/filter/objects   | **Filter expression** that restricts the access to icingadb objects.

 ### Administrative Roles